Wrong-o/terminal_escape/README.md

 The goal is to have a game where the player progressively gets more bash commands.

-To-do list for those who want to contribute:
+To-do list for those who want to contribute.
+If you want to start working on one of theese, add (your name IP) in the readme and (your name Done) when completed.

--LS is not working properly, it lists files in sub directories (fixed)

--CD is not consistent with syntax, sometime cd /dir and sometime cd dir/ (fixed)
+-echo command to append to files (Wrong-o IP)

 -Spelling mistakes in the txt files

--Add mv command to move file.
-(Completed Otto)

 -Fuck around untill you break something, then report